isystemsdirect/ScingOS/docs/BRAND_GUIDELINES.md

 ## Logo

 ### Primary Mark
-The SCINGULAR OS logo features a thick navy circle with outer rounded ends, an open break at the top, and a prominent orange accent dot.
+The SCINGULAR OS logo features a thick navy circle with outer rounded ends, an open break at the top, and a prominent golden yellow accent dot.

 **Design Elements:**
 - **Navy Circle**: Represents the unified OS ecosystem and continuous intelligence
-- **Orange Accent Dot**: Symbolizes the Scing AI intelligence core
+- **Golden Yellow Accent Dot**: Symbolizes the Scing AI intelligence core, warmth, and approachability
 - **Open Break**: Suggests openness, accessibility, and portal interface
 - **Rounded Ends**: Modern, friendly, approachable technology

 ### Logo Variations

 **Primary (Full Color)**
-- Navy circle (#003D5B) with orange accent (#FF6600)
+- Navy circle (#003D5B) with golden yellow accent (#FFD700)
 - Use on white or light backgrounds

 **Reversed (Light on Dark)**
-- White circle (#FFFFFF) with orange accent (#FF6600)
+- White circle (#FFFFFF) with golden yellow accent (#FFD700)
 - Use on dark backgrounds or navy surfaces

 **Neon Variant**